AnyBody/ammr/Docs/body/leg_tlem2_model.md

   to overpredict the knee contact forces at toe off.
   This is the first of a number of improvements to the leg model by Dr. Enrico De Pieri, who is working on a publication on improvements and validation of the TLEM 2 leg model.
+: The ankle complex has been redefined to compensate for the non-neutral position in which the cadaver was scanned.
+The method described in Stolle et al.[^cite_slnbrmv22] was adapted to identify coordinate systems at the tibia, talus, and calcaneus using their respective bone surfaces.
+The coordinate systems were then used to reposition the bone surfaces using the average values provided in Stolle et al.[^cite_slnbrmv22] for talus-calcaneus and calcaneus-tibia.
+These values are based on weight-bearing scans in neutral, bilateral standing position of 95 healthy adult subjects.
+This improves the alignment of the tibia, talus, and calcaneus bones.

+  With the redefined alignment of the ankle complex, the ankle joint axis was updated using the method described in Montefiori et al.[^cite_mmmmmprhdwwvm19] The joint axis was defined as the axis of a cylinder fitted to the talar trochlea.
+The ankle joint centre was defined at the midpoint of the medial and lateral malleoli projected on the ankle axis.

+  The knee joint was also updated to compensate for the non-neutral scan of the cadaver.
+The updated joint ensures that the patella tendon is straight in the neutral position.
+  The net effect is rotation of the tibia about its long axis with the feet still pointing in the same direction in the neutral position.
 : The foot and talus models have several updates in preparation for the release of advanced multi-segment foot models in the future:
   - The talus coordinate system is updated to be coincident with the foot